LaunchCodeEducation/lchs/src/chapters/sessions/flask-sessions.rst

 the harder it will be for outsiders to decrypt the data.

 With these two updates to our code, we are ready to start working with session cookies.
 We'll practice this on the next page.
-First, however, we need to learn how to set a good secret key.
+First, however, let's learn how to set a good secret key.

 .. admonition:: Warning